CSIRO Groundwater Cooling Project, Kensington, Perth.

 Rather than being cooled using conventional cooling towers, the new A$80 million Pawsey Centre supercomputer in Perth is being cooled by using a geothermal solution known as groundwater cooling.

-The system will save more than 38 million litres of water every year, and has the potential to revolutionise the way we cool our buildings.
+The system is expected to save up to 14.5 million litres of water in its first two years of operation, and has the potential to revolutionise the way we cool our buildings.

 How it works